Wirts House

-Wirts House is an historic, American home that is located in Straban Township, Adams County, Pennsylvania.
+Wirts House is an historic home that is located in Straban Township, Adams County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1992.

 History and architectural features

 A two-story, rectangular, log/wood-frame, vernacular, Federal-style dwelling, it is covered in wooden clapboard siding and sits on a rubble stone foundation.
 The original section dates to circa 1765, with a "back building" addition that was built roughly between 1786 and 1812.It also has a two-story addition that was built roughly between 1825 and 1830.

 It was listed on the National Register of Historic Places in 1992.